 Typically we will spend the three days of this course in different locations allowing you to learn the maximum which we can coach in the allotted time.

-Day 1 – Chichester Harbour – We use this open environment assess your current skills, and work on improving them, it’s also perfect for working a bit with travelling using the wind.
+Day 1 - Chichester Harbour - We use this open environment to assess your current skills, and work on improving them, it’s also perfect for learning to travel using the wind.

 Day 2 - River Arun - This day is our sheltered water day, where we will work at really improving your skills.
 We will take advantage of the (almost) guaranteed shelter provided by trees and river banks, and work on trim/turning, boat handling, moving sideways, and generally making your boating look classier!